TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 This repo contains code used to analyse and visualise data collected using NanoSIMS

-Five files are needed to intitially process data colleted by the NanoSIMS: read_im_file_ro.m, readNanoSIMSimage.m, read_bytes.m, remove_blanks.m, and wmean.m
+The files needed to intitially process data colleted by the NanoSIMS are in the folder initial processing.

 NanoSIMS_Import_Control.m calls the function NanoSIMSImportfunction.m.
 Together they create excel files for each analysis with counts and standard errors for each cycle, and create plots of counts against cycle number.